Sherri Littlefield: Career

 Littlefield moved to Atlanta, Georgia, and began working at the Savannah College of Art and Design.
 She moved to New York City in 2015.
-From 2015 - 2018, Sherri worked at Parsons School of Design.
+From 2015 to 2018, Sherri worked at Parsons School of Design.

 In 2016, Littlefield launched treat gallery, a project that donates a portion of sales to local non-profits and charities.
 In a 2016 interview, Littlefield cited Patrick and Holly Kahn, founders of Snap!
 Orlando, and Matthew Deleget, artist and founder of Minus Space as inspirations due to their ability to "put their families first but have a deep love for their community and career."